filecoin-project/filecoin-docs/content/en/storage-provider/architecture/Lotus-components/index.md

 The Lotus worker is the 3rd important software component in the Lotus architecture.
 There can be - and most likely will be - multiple workers in a single Storage Provider setup.
 Assigning designated roles to each worker in the setup allows for scaling the setup for higher throughput (see [Sealing Rate]({{<relref "sealing-rate">}})) and redundancy.

-As mentioned above, the proving tasks can be assigned to designated workers and worker can also get storage access.
+As mentioned above, the proving tasks can be assigned to designated workers and a worker can also get storage access if needed.
 The remaining worker tasks are running [Sealing Pipeline]({{<relref "sealing-pipeline">}}) which is discussed in the next section.

 {{< sp-calls-to-action >}}